DataSwell/NFL_Analytics_ETL/README.md

 ## Particularities
 The sportsdata.io API

+## Hints
+data folder is excluded/ignored from git, because the updting and archiving creates a lot of changed files.
+Therefore the data on GitHub can be old or not coomplete.

 ## Update intervalls
 The data will be updated weekly during the Football season.
 Because the last game of a Gameweek is on monday, the updates will occur on thursday.